ishitashete06/Hack2Hire-ByteCraft/README.md

 ## Features

 - **Tinder-like Matching Mechanism**: Match freelancers with relevant projects by swiping through projects.
-- **Spotify-style Personalization**: Tailored recommendations for freelancers based on user preferences and activity.
 - **Team Collaboration Tools**: Tools for teams to collaborate on projects in real-time.
 - **AI-Powered Skill Tests**: Proctored tests for skill verification, enhancing credibility for freelancers.
 - **Blockchain-based Payment System**: Secure and transparent payment system for project transactions.